PierreColombo/nlg_eval_via_simi_measures/readme.md

 See more options by `python score_cli.py -h`.

-1. To evaluate using the a python script
+2. To evaluate using a python script

 We provide example inputs under `<metric>.py`.
 For example for BaryScore